retayned/retayned-app/docs/DEBT_LEDGER.md

 2. **Calibration gate v2** in writeSuggestedTasks: account < 7 days AND `intake_completed_at` NULL → ledger-only (rows written pending, nothing lands); the stamp unlocks days 1–6; fail-open if signup date unreadable.
 3. **rai-intake shipped end-to-end**: edge fn deployed (JWT **ON** — the fleet's one exception; it auths real user JWTs), intake-prompt v1.4, secrets set (ANTHROPIC_API_KEY, SWEEP_FUNCTION_URL, SWEEP_FUNCTION_AUTH).
 Frontend IntakeSurface deployed with the cadence→recurrence_pattern fix, ratified against `src/recurrence.jsx` (`cadenceToPattern`, IntakeSurface L45/L268).
 4. **The TMF rate saga — conviction OVERTURNED, data restored.** The brief's "rate conversation was opened recently" traced to Rai's own completed Jul-10 suggested task (pre-Ruling-C fossil) — under contact doctrine a completed communicative task IS the event.
 No bug; the fix is the money laws + Ruling C. `last_revenue_change` fully restored with a reversal comment in code. *Case law: full-drawer protocol before any fabrication verdict; when a conviction is overturned, reverse the cut.*
+5. **v3.21 audit (Jul 22) → v3.23 deployed:** four owner-ratified fixes + one specialist call.
+(F1) the app stamps `dismiss_reason='user_deleted'` on every bare delete (App.jsx `dismissRaiTaskFeedback`) — the reasoned-only filter kept those rows, so drought fix #1 was inert; `user_deleted` now excluded by name at the source filter, and the prompt's contradicting rule-5 sentence is cut.
+Retroactive at read: all historical bare-delete rows stop suppressing immediately.
+(F4) Layer-2 dedup net now excludes cleared tasks (`cleared_at IS NULL` — a cleared task is the same bare gesture as a bare delete).
+(F2) prompt's intake-window "referrals map" phrase cut — the payload never shipped referrals.
+(F3, owner ruling) confidant tail ships only messages ≤30 days old by per-message timestamp, or no entry at all; untimestamped legacy messages never ship.
+(F5) complementary clear in writeClientNudges — advisory/paused clients outside tonight's roster drop stale `rai_nudge`/`rai_signal`/`rai_rationale`. **Tail fixes rode the same touch (owner word, F6–F10 + the ledgered unify):** prompt nudge example aligned to schema order; 45d dismissed fetch newest-first; off-enum suggested-task `signal` sanitized to `no_signal`; `created_at` compared in user-local date and the 7-day window end computed locally; orphaned picked_at-desc comment deleted; `last_revenue_change` loop unified onto `revHistList`.
-5. **db.js dual-write comment corrected** (was "old fields authoritative until Phase 4" — false since the flag flip).
+6. **db.js dual-write comment corrected** (was "old fields authoritative until Phase 4" — false since the flag flip).
 Verified in repo Jul 22: the comment at the occurrence dual-write now states task_occurrences is the load-bearing record and the write is NOT optional.
 Closes the old §C.2.

 ## A′.
 Closed Jul 17–21 (prior cycle)